oliverlorenz/lib-notion/README.md

 ```bash
 npm install @oliverlorenz/lib-notion
 ```

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push the branch.
-4. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.